fluxtransistor/SoundSaga/README.md

 ## Current state

-Currently, the app displays a slightly broken 'stack' of album covers.
-First, I will implement some sort of switching between tracks with gestures and animations.
-Then, I will link it to real Billboard data (which has been scraped already).
+Currently, the app displays a 'stack' of dummy album covers and basic metadata.
+I plan to polish the UI on this page and link it to real Billboard data (which has been scraped already).

 Finally, I will add a list view, links to music providers, and single/album information.